 The Unquestion Series unfolds one episode at a time.
 Each Unquestion stands on its own, while contributing to a cumulative view of why smallholder poverty takes similar forms across places, and what becomes clear as those Questions fall away.

-The series introduction and the Unquestion method appear in the opening episodes.
+The series introduction, the Unquestion method, and how the method works in practice appear in the opening episodes.